 6. Bake for 20-25 minutes or until a toothpick inserted in the center comes out clean.
 Let them cool for about 15 minutes before serving.

 Tips for success

-- I also recommend checking the expiration date on your baking soda and baking powder.
-These are ingredients that loose their strength over time and cause baking failures!
+I also recommend checking the expiration date on your baking soda and baking powder.
+These are ingredients that lose their strength over time and cause baking failures!

 We hope you love this sourdough banana nut muffins recipe as much as our family does.
 Leave us a message in the comment section below!